Do you have any other impending business to attend to right now?

 That’s when we know we’ve truly and completely moved on from our past mistakes.

-Silver Lining From Your Mistakes
+The Silver Lining of Your Mistakes

 Once you get past the difficult time through resolution and your own active coping mechanism, you’ll realise that your struggle wasn’t for nothing.